-In law school, Payton earned his JD with a concentration in Antitrust Law.
-He served as editor-in-chief of the Journal of Law, Economics and Policy and was on the ABA Nationals Team of the Antonin Scalia Law School Moot Court Board.
+Payton earned his JD with a concentration in Antitrust Law.
+In law school, he served as editor-in-chief of the Journal of Law, Economics and Policy and was on the ABA Nationals Team of the Antonin Scalia Law School Moot Court Board.

 viewpoints